microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Mounts.md

 # Mounts
 Mounts are a way to specify filesystem scopes and rules for those scopes.
-They can be refered to by name in build specs as a way to abstract specification of common locations.
+They can be referred to by name in build specs as a way to abstract specification of common locations.
 Mounts are specified in the DScript configuration file for the build.

 ## Example mount definition